NHS – Transforming Patient Referrals

-During 2019-20 the main trust absorbed additional organisations with a strategy to unify the various IT systems.
+During 2019-20 the main trust absorbed additional organisations with a strategy to unify and integrate the various IT systems.
 Our customer used a process for patent-referrals based on the Responsiv Unity Process Module.

 Meeting performance requirements at the right price